thejunto/handbook/content/workflow.md

 Everyone then chooses a work priority and a personal priority.
 - **Work Priority**: How you are going to contribute to accomplishing the companies goals, for the current week.
 - **Personal Priority**: Something personal that you want to work on this week.
-Exapmples: Practice a habit, learn something new, get something done.
+Examples: Practice a habit, learn something new, get something done.

 ## From Idea to Project